 We use some Personal Information (for example, demographic information available from third-party sources or from parts of Ancestry (profile, trees, etc.)) to market our products and offers from us or our business partners.
 This marketing includes advertising based on your interests.

 Please note: Ancestry does not share your Genetic Information with third-party marketers, insurance companies, or employers, and we will not use your Genetic Information for marketing or personalized advertising without getting your explicit consent.

 |Genetic Information||Ancestry uses your Genetic Information for the following purposes:

 Ancestry does not share your individual Personal Information (including your Genetic Information) with third-parties except as described in this Privacy Statement or with your additional consent.
 We do not voluntarily share your information with law enforcement.
-Also, as previously explained, we will not share your Genetic Information with insurance companies, employers, or third-party marketers without your express consent.
+Also, we will not share your Genetic Information with insurance companies, employers, or third-party marketers without your express consent.

 The circumstances described below explain when sharing might occur:

 |Those with Whom Your Information May Be Shared / Circumstances in Which Sharing Occurs||Description|

-We may share your information within the Ancestry group of companies including, Ancestry.com Operations Inc and the companies listed here (the “Ancestry Companies”) in order to provide our Services and to improve our Services.
+We may share your information within the Ancestry group of companies including, Ancestry.com Operations Inc and the companies listed here (the “Ancestry Companies”) in order to provide and improve our Services.

 We transfer your Personal and Genetic Information between Ancestry’s Ireland-based company and Ancestry’s U.S.-based companies.
 For more information on this see Section 12 below.

 |Other Users or Others You May Choose to Share With||

 As part of your use of the Services, you have the option to add or share information with all Users of the Service or through sharing features with particular Ancestry Users and even non-Ancestry users.
 You may have additional sharing options in some Services, for example AncestryDNA (see below).

 Information in your public profile(s) will be seen by all other Users, as will public family tree details (note that living people in your tree are only visible to you and people you share your tree with as “editor” or whom you authorize to be able to view your tree’s living people.
 Other information about living people may be visible if included in a public media gallery, or if you choose to publish the information outside your tree.